sistedes/library.manager/README.md

                         Since the process is executed asynchonously by DSpace, no feedback about the execution result is given.
-The DSpace UI can be used to get more feedback. register-handles    (DEPRECATED) Registers the Sistedes Handles such that they point to the Digital Library internal Handles. dump-handles-batch  (DEPRECATED) Dumps a set of Handle commands that can be run as a batch file to (optionally delete) and create all the Handles in the specified edition.
+The DSpace UI can be used to get more feedback.
 ```

 Next, we describe the CLI options for each subcommand.